luizalabs/teresa/FAQ.md

 Make sure to have the related (i.e. same value of the process-type) key with the cronjob command on the `Procfile`.

+**Q: How to configure the cloud provider firewall?**

+If your app uses the cloud provider load balancer (this is the default) you can set up a whitelist:

+   $ teresa service whitelist-source-ranges myapp x.x.x.0/24 y.y.y.0/24

+Only these ranges can access the service.
+To remove the whitelist just pass no ranges.
+You can view the current whitelist with:

+   $ teresa service info myapp

 ## Administration

 **Q: How does access control work?**